 Once this information has been shared, everyone practices this standard consistently so that the work is done the best way every time.

 This is where continuous improvement comes into play; standard work isn't a "set it and forget it" process, announced once and then permanently unchanging.
-Instead, everyone should work to improve the standard, and share new best practices as they're discovered.
+Instead, everyone should work to improve the standard of how the process works and share new best practices as they're discovered.

 The 5 Whys

 When deploying the 5 Whys, keep in mind that you are looking for flawed processes, not people.
-The idea is not to place blame, it is rather to uncover problems with processes, procedures or standard work.
+The idea is not to place blame; it is instead to uncover problems with processes, procedures, or standard work.

 Value Stream Mapping (VSM)

 Value stream mapping is a system of visualizing the connection of every action or process required to produce a product to the value it ultimately brings to the customer.
 The term originated with the lean management method, but the concept can be applied to almost any value chain.
-The goal is to identify and reduce or eliminate processes that do not add value to the customer, and to improve those that do.
+A stream map aims to identify and reduce or eliminate processes that do not add value to the customer and to improve those that do.